shrijalshr/flutter-graphql/README.md

 ### Graphql Consumer

 You can always access the client direcly from the `GraphQLProvider` but to make it even easier you can also use the `GraphQLConsumer` widget.
-You can also pass in a another client to the consumer
+You can also pass in an another client to the consumer

 ```dart
   ...